Giant van Gogh painting towers over Goodland

 Overall project began in spring 1997.
 Artist Cameron Cross selected sites that have a connection to sunflower agriculture or to van Gogh himself.
 Goodland was chosen because of its status as a center of sunflower production and marketing.
 Each painting takes approximately a month and a half of 10- to 12-hour work days to complete.

-The first easel was erected in Altona, Manitoba, Canada, Oct.
-17, 1998.
-The second was erected Nov.
-8, 1999, in Emerald, Queensland, Australia.
-Goodland’s is the third.
-In the spring of 2001, Cross painted “Three Sunflowers in a Vase” in an unoccupied building in Downtown Goodland.
+In the spring of 2001, Cross painted Goodland’s giant van Gogh painting, “Three Sunflowers in a Vase”, in an unoccupied building in Downtown Goodland.
 The building was too small for the entire painting.
 Cross had to paint it in sections, then assemble it later.
 Goodland’s painting was erected June 19, 2001.
 Total cost was $150,000, partly funded by an attraction grant from Kansas Department of Commerce.
 The easel’s supports were sunk 35 feet into the ground.

-By 2012, the painting was showing signs of wear.
+By 2012, the painting showed signs of wear.
 It even had been struck by lightning.

 Cross inspected the painting in early July 2012.
-Painting was cut down from its easel July 11, 2012, and laid on the ground near the empty easel.
+City crews removed it from its easel July 11, 2012, and laid it on the ground near the empty easel.

 Cross had a small shelter from the fierce sun of the hottest month ever recorded.
 Because of the summer’s intense heat, he was only able to paint in morning and evening hours.
 In 2001, Cross had used van Gogh’s muted palette.
 In 2012, he used a brighter palette, which shows up much better, especially from a distance.